Variational Benchmarks for Quantum Many-Body Problems

 \subsection{A perspective on quantum advantage}

 Many recent theoretical and experimental efforts have been dedicated to showing the computational advantage of quantum computers over classical computers.
 Informed by theoretical computer science arguments, random circuit sampling has been proposed as a specific task to show such advantage~\cite{boixo_characterizing_2018,arute_quantum_2019}.
-Still, it is unclear if current noisy experimental quantum computing platforms can provide a solid and scalable advantage over classical ones~\cite{pan_solving_2022,gao_limitations_2021,aharonov_polynomial-time_2022}.
-In addition to tasks of purely theoretical interest, there is also growing interest in finding \emph{practical} quantum advantage~\cite{daley_practical_2022}, where quantum devices show a speedup for problems of scientific or technological relevance.
+Still, it is unclear whether current noisy experimental quantum computing platforms can provide a solid and scalable advantage over classical ones~\cite{pan_solving_2022,gao_limitations_2021,aharonov_polynomial-time_2022}.
+In addition to tasks of purely theoretical interest, there is also growing interest in finding practical quantum advantage~\cite{daley_practical_2022}, where quantum devices show a speedup for problems of scientific or technological relevance.
 The benchmarks introduced in this work belong to the family of approaches that can be useful to assess a quantum advantage that is practically relevant to physics.

-In the context of variational ground state algorithms, the V-score can readily be used as a good quality metric to assess quantum advantage.
+In the context of variational ground-state algorithms, the V-score can readily be used as a good quality metric to assess quantum advantage.
 Furthermore, the V-score can be used as an absolute indicator of hardness for Hamiltonians.
 In this respect, Hamiltonians with large classical V-scores are identified as hard problems that are not yet satisfactorily solved by classical computers and can be targeted by quantum computations.
-Last, in the absence of classical verifiability of the quantum solutions, the V-score can benchmark the progress of variational quantum computing-based approaches in solving ground-state problems that are relevant to physics.
+Finally, in the absence of classical verifiability of the quantum solutions, the V-score can benchmark the progress of variational quantum computing-based approaches in solving ground-state problems relevant to physics.